Political Science and International Relations

 Political Science is often called the study of who gets what, where, how and why.
 It is the independent and informed study of our communities and how we make decisions collectively as governments, why we behave as we do as citizens, and how we make public policy choices for the future.
 Political scientists use a variety of theories, ideas, tools, and methods to: examine local, national, regional, and global processes, institutions and relationships; to consider how we ought to live as political communities; and how we can create change.

-- The Political Science programme at UC has attained national and international visibility for the strength of its teaching and academic research.
-The Department of Political Science and International Relations is recognised internationally in fields as diverse as democracy, environmental politics and policy, humanitarian intervention, science and technology policy, Chinese and South East Asian politics, and regional and international relations.
+- The Department of Political Science and International Relations at UC has attained national and international visibility for the strength of its teaching and academic research.
+Academic staff members are recognised internationally in fields as diverse as democracy, environmental politics and policy, humanitarian intervention, science and technology policy, Chinese politics, East Asian politics, South East Asian politics, and international security and international relations.

-- Staff foster an environment in which students are supported toward achieving their goals as citizens, young leaders and as scholars, and where networks of fellow graduates and employers are nurtured to help with career planning and mentoring.
+- Academic staff members foster an environment in which students are supported toward achieving their goals as citizens, young leaders and as scholars, and where networks of fellow graduates and employers are nurtured to help with career planning and mentoring.

 There are five introductory 100-level POLS courses.
 Students intending to major in Political Science and International Relations are recommended to take 30 points at 100-level.